AUSD Elementary Literacy

 Understanding phonics will also help children know which letters to use when they are writing words.

-Phonics involves matching the sounds of spoken English with individual letters or groups of letters.
+Phonics involves matching the sounds of spoken words with individual letters or groups of letters.
 For example, the sound k can be spelled as c, k, ck or ch.

 Teaching children to blend the sounds of letters together helps them decode unfamiliar or unknown words by sounding them out.
 For example, when a child is taught the sounds for the letters t, p, a and s, they can start to build up the words: “tap”, “taps”, “pat”, “pats” and “sat”.